fluent/fluent-bit-docs/pipeline/processors/labels.md

 # Labels

-The **labels** processor allows you to manipulate the labels of Metrics.
+The **labels** processor lets you manipulate the labels of metrics.

-Similar to the functionality exposed by filters, this processor presents a enriching/modifying mechanism to perform such operations for labels manipulation.
-The most significant difference is that processors perform better than filters, and when chaining them, there are no encoding/decoding performance penalties.
+Similar to filters, this processor presents a enriching/modifying mechanism to perform operations for labels manipulation.
+The most significant difference is that processors perform better than filters, and when chaining them there are no encoding or decoding performance penalties.

+{% hint style="info" %}
-Note that processors and this specific component can only be enabled using the new YAML configuration format.
+**Note:** Both processors and this specific component can be enabled only by using the YAML configuration format.
 Classic mode configuration format doesn't support processors.
+{% endhint %}

 ## Configuration Parameters